audioamp/audioamp.github.io/index.md

 Total cost per unit: **$x**

+Currently, we are not selling pre-made kits.
+However, if there is significant interest, we may start a crowdfund to manufacture and distribute these kits.

 ## Additional Equipment <a name="additional-equipment"></a>
 To make use of Audio Amp, you will need additional equipment: